yash85763/OnlineDump/dtgeneration.md

 def create_template(context: str, question: str) -> str:
     """Create a single template string with instructions, context, and question.""" template = (
-        "You are an AI tasked with generating synthetic data for a database router classifier.\n" "Follow these instructions carefully:\n"
+        "You are an AI tasked with generating or validating synthetic data for a database router classifier.\n" "Follow these instructions carefully:\n"
-        "- Generate responses based on the provided context and question.\n" "- Ensure outputs align with the specified database intents, if applicable.\n" "- Return results as a numbered list (e.g., 1. text, 2. text) unless specified otherwise.\n" f"Context: {context}\n"
+        "- Generate or analyze responses based on the provided context and question.\n" "- Ensure outputs align with the specified database intents, if applicable.\n" "- Return results as a numbered list (e.g., 1. text, 2. text) unless specified otherwise.\n" f"Context: {context}\n"